 When it comes to child support, any mental or physical disability could be considered a special need.
 Special needs generally substantially hinder the child’s ability to function in society.
 When a court is determining whether a child has special needs, it will consider a variety of factors, including the child’s need for various therapies, insurance coverage, the need for special equipment, required modifications to a vehicle or home, educational costs, dietary needs, medical expenses, and more.

 Examples of developmental or physical disabilities that may constitute a special need include autism, epilepsy, cerebral palsy, deafness, and Down syndrome.
-These are only a handful of conditions that can be considered special needs.
+These are only a handful of conditions that can be considered special needs in Suffolk County and across Long Island.

 How Do Courts Calculate Child Support for Children With Special Needs in NY?